DeveloperLx/LxAppleOfficialFontManager/README.md

 ######	Fetch graceful font from apple official handily!
 ---
 ###	Installation
-	You only need drag LxKeychain.h and LxKeychain.m to your project.
+	You only need drag LxAppleOfficialFontManager.h and LxAppleOfficialFontManager.m to your project.
 ###	Support
 	Minimum support iOS version: iOS 7.0
 ###	Usage